jonels-msft/mcp-review/README.md

 **Important**: Replace `/path/to/your/mcp-review/` with the actual path where you cloned this repository (use Unix-style paths for WSL).

 After adding the configuration, restart VS Code.
-The server will be automatically invoked by VS Code when you use the review tools in Copilot chat.
+The server will be invoked automatically by VS Code when you use the review tools in Copilot chat.

-## Available Tools
+## Available MCP Tools
-The server automatically loads all critic frameworks from the `ai-review/critic` directory and fixer strategies from the `ai-review/fixer` directory.
+The server loads all critic methodologies from the `ai-review/critic` directory and fixer strategies from the `ai-review/fixer` directory.

-### Critic Tools
+### Critic MCP Tools
 All critics follow the naming pattern `review-<critic-name>` and are organized by category:

 ### Design & UI Critics